Get away fast and ring the fire and rescue service

 - Don’t hang around to rubberneck or Instagram the fire

 - Put a natural fire-break between you and the fire if possible

 - Dial 999 and ask for fire and rescue

 - Follow further instructions from the fire and rescue service

 There have already been some moorland fires in north west England but thankfully the fire services have done stellar work dealing with them impressively quickly.

 Even if you don’t live or ride in the north west, chances are the continuing hot and rain-free weather will only increase the chances of wild fires happening somewhere near you.

 And unfortunately the chances of morons deliberately setting fires increases with every day as well.
-Just this weekend there has been police involvement seeking suspected arsonists for the Winter Hill fire near Bolton and Healey Nab near Chorley?
+Remember last year with the arson instances on Winter Hill fire near Bolton and Healey Nab near Chorley?